joRic20/Apple-Financial-Statement/README.md

 ```

 * Open your browser and navigate to `http://localhost:8501`.
-* The app will display Apple’s annual total revenue in a bar chart.
+* The app will display Apple/Meta/Google's annual total revenue in a bar chart.

 ---